 The police told the group they were expelled due to their own safety, and that they would be arrested if they did not do as they were told.

 25 April, France blocked a US-British suggestion in the UN Security Council to allow the UN force in Western Sahara to monitor the human rights violations in the territory.
 The suggestion came after a concern expressed by UN Secretary-General.
-Moroccco condemned the suggestion, and convinced its close ally France to object to it, as they have done in the past.
+Morocco condemned the suggestion, and convinced its close ally France to object to it, as they have done in the past.
 The result is that the UN operation is one of the few in the world without such a mandate.

 Following the resolution, the Saharawis took to the streets.
 The capital city El Aaiun have been witness to the largest demonstrations ever during the last two weeks, with subsequent violations committed towards the Saharawis.
 UN Secretary-General has called for international visits to the territory.

 "The Saharawis we met last night described serious violations after having participated in the demonstrations.
 It is a tragedy that this peaceful struggle do not get more attention.
 It is about time that Morocco allows international delegations freely visit the occupied territories", Langli stated on phone.
-This story is currently being updated.

 Get high resolution image of the photo below by clicking on it.
 Can be used freely.